May Wood Simons: Inspirer of International Women's Day

 Having played a key role in the founding of an annual Women's Day celebration in the USA in 1909, in 1910, Simons was an "American delegate to the International Socialist Congress at Copenhagen, where Clara Zetkin was inspired to create a similar celebration in Germany and Austria, founding International Women’s Day the next year, in 1911."
 As part of this Congress, the Second International Congress of Socialist Women was held on August 26, 1910, at which it was declared that "[t]he Socialist women's movement of all countries repudiates the limited Women's Suffrage as a falsification of and an insult to the principle of the political equality of the female sex."
-German delegates Zetkin, Kate Duncker "and other comrades" submitted the following resolution to the Congress: "On occasion of the annual May demonstration [...] the request of full political equality of the sexes must be proclaimed and substantiated.
+German delegates Zetkin, Käte Duncker "and other comrades" submitted the following resolution to the Congress: "On occasion of the annual May demonstration [...] the request of full political equality of the sexes must be proclaimed and substantiated.
 In agreement with the class-conscious political and trade organizations in their country the socialist women of all nationalities have to organize a special Women's Day, which in first line has to promote Women Suffrage propaganda."

 May Wood Simons' papers are held by the Wisconsin Historical Society.